© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Shrunken medieval village site E of Avebury Trusloe is a scheduled monument protected by Historic England under reference 1004692.
 View the official record →

-Shrunken medieval village site E of Avebury Trusloe is a deserted settlement remains located in Wiltshire.
+Shrunken medieval village site east of Avebury Trusloe is a deserted settlement earthwork in Wiltshire that represents the remnants of a medieval village.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1004692.

 Shrunken medieval village site E of Avebury Trusloe is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1004692.